zzssyy/ISORFCLF/README.md

-# CircPePred
+# ISORFCLF

-A Novel Method for Predicting circRNA-encoded Peptides (circPEPs) using Class-imbalanced Learning Framework (CircPePred)
+A Novel Method for Identifying Small Open Reading Frames in Pri-miRNA using Class-imbalanced Learning Framework (ISORFCLF)

 It consists of two parts: feature representation and a class-imbalanced learning framework.